klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP17.md

 # caver.klay.KIP17 <a id="caver-klay-kip17"></a>

-The `caver.klay.KIP17` helps you easily handle a smart contract that implements [KIP-17](https://kips.klaytn.com/KIPs/kip-17) as a JavaScript object on the Klaytn blockchain.
+`caver.klay.KIP17` helps you easily handle a smart contract that implements [KIP-17](https://kips.klaytn.com/KIPs/kip-17) as a JavaScript object on the Klaytn blockchain.

 The `caver.klay.KIP17` inherits [caver.klay.Contract](caver.klay.Contract.md) to implement the KIP-17 token contract.
 The `caver.klay.KIP17` holds the same properties of `caver.klay.Contract` whereas additional methods to implement extra features.
 This section only introduces the newly added bound methods of the `caver.klay.KIP17`.